Friday, 9 July 2010

 For an intelligent tool using animal, it took me a surprisingly long time to work out I would burn my fingers less frequently if I held the little bits of flimsy of fabric with a pair of tweezers (I have the same problem when using a hot glue gun - wow, that stuff is really really hot!)

-The technique is simplicity itself - ensure you choose fabrics with some synthetic content as the idea is to melt the fibres causing it to shrink and distort and become stiff and hard in places (as previously mentioned, OOO Mrs!).
+in places (as previously mentioned, OOO Mrs!).
 You end up with effects not unlike those you get from Tyvek only its much more delicate.
 Cut the fabric into various sized circles (or other shapes if you want experiment), then light your candle and melt away!

 BEFORE AFTER